jasl/logica_rb/README.md

 - `LogicaRb::Rails::Query#relation` uses `Arel.sql` to wrap the compiled subquery.
 Treat compilation output as trusted code, and do **not** pass untrusted user input into Logica flags without validation.
 - `ActiveRecord::Relation#with` also accepts `Arel.sql(...)` for SQL literals, but this must only wrap known-safe SQL.
 Do not interpolate request params/model attributes/etc. into SQL strings.
+- Default `library_profile: :safe` excludes Logica library rules that perform file IO / external execution / console side effects.
+Enable explicitly via `LogicaRb::Rails.configure { |c| c.library_profile = :full }` (or per-query `library_profile: :full`) only when you trust the source.
+- For runtime-provided `source:` with `trusted: false`, `SqlExpr` and other dangerous built-ins are rejected by default.
+If you intentionally need them, you must opt in explicitly via `capabilities:` (e.g. `capabilities: [:sql_expr]`).

 ### BI/后台自定义查询（source 模式）